 Update: SWA, in conjunction with the Riders' Transportation Access Group (RTAG) subcommittee on The RIDE, has drafted a set of goals and sample survey questions covering a number of topics (e.g., timeliness of service, quality of securements, behavior of staff, etc.) for the expansion of the Internal Access Monitoring Program.
-The draft will be refined and the survey questions piloted in 2024, pending the hiring of an additional staff member to help oversee the program's expansion and implementation.
+Over the coming year, SWA and the Office for